-Drought conditions worsen across 14 Southern US states
+‘Flash drought’ worsening across 14 Southern U.S. states

 The drought accelerated rapidly in September, as record heat combined with little rainfall to worsen the parched conditions, said Brian Fuchs, a climatologist at the National Drought Mitigation Center in Nebraska.

-“Typically we look at drought as being a slow onset, slow-developing type phenomenon compared to other disasters that rapidly happen, so this flash drought term came about,” Fuchs said.
+“Typically we look at drought as being a slow onset, slow-developing type phenomenon compared to other disasters that rapidly happen, so this ‘flash drought’ term came about,” Fuchs said.
 “The idea is that it’s more of a rapidly developing drought situation compared to what we typically see.”

 Fuchs said he expects scientists to have further discussions about flash droughts, and perhaps develop parameters for what constitutes a flash drought.